kFo/reference/declarations.rst

 Inductive Types
 ===============

 Lean's axiomatic foundation allows users to declare arbitrary inductive families, following the pattern described by [Dybjer]_.
-To make the presentation more manageable, we first describe inductives *types*, and then describe the generalization to inductive *families* in the next section.
+To make the presentation more manageable, we first describe inductive *types*, and then describe the generalization to inductive *families* in the next section.
 The declaration of an inductive type has the following form:

 .. code-block:: text